 Much like a highly anticipated first date, a job interview can go from pure potential to pure disaster in mere minutes.
-In a new survey from CareerBuilder.co.uk, employers shared instant deal breakers and how body language can hinder a candidate’s chance of moving forward in the interview process.
+Employers shared with Student Times, instant deal breakers and how body language can hinder a candidate’s chance of moving forward in the interview process.

 According to the nationwide survey of more than 500 employers, 51 per cent know within the first five minutes of an interview if a candidate is a good fit for a position.
 By minute 15, that number reaches 92 per cent.